nandemonogatari/QuickView-3.0/README.md

 # QuickView-2.8-modified
-Modification of [QuickView-2.8 by Jundai](https://www.deviantart.com/jundai/art/QuickView-129693435) to support transparent PNG files and more
+Modification of [QuickView-2.8 by Jundai](https://www.deviantart.com/jundai/art/QuickView-129693435) to support transparent PNG files and more.

+I have no idea how and why half of this works but it kinda works i guess.
+Titlebar is fucked i still have to fix that but main idea is to use it with HideCaption=1 aka no Titlebar (see init file options below).

 Example for Transparent PNG with HideCaption=1: